 Competitive Advantage to the Buyer

 As the buyer is not taking any credit period from the seller, he can negotiate better prices and other terms with the seller.
 This gives the buyer a competitive edge in the market.

 The sight letter of credit is low in cost.
 Therefore, an efficient payment tool to use in international trade.

 Disadvantage of Sight Letter of Credit

 Risk of receiving Wrong Goods for the Buyer

-In a sight letter of credit the buyer pays before receiving the goods, thereby he is exposed to the risk of receiving the wrong goods.
-There are many possibilities such as the seller may send the wrong goods, or the quality is not as per the requirement.
-In extreme cases, the seller may be a fraud and ship a box of rocks to the buyer and disappears with the money.
+In a sight letter of credit, the buyer pays before receiving the goods.
+Thereby, he is exposed to the risk of receiving the wrong goods.
+There are many possibilities, such as the seller may send the wrong goods, or the quality is not as per the requirement.
+In extreme cases, the seller may be a fraud and ship a box of rocks to the buyer and disappear with the money.

 Less Credit Period for the Buyer

-In a sight letter of credit the buyer is not taking any credit period to pay the buyer, as a result, he also forgoes the interest rate.
+In a sight letter of credit, the buyer is not taking any credit period to pay the buyer.
+As a result, he also forgoes the interest rate.
 This is a cost disadvantage to the seller.
-He also has to take extra effort to manage his working capital cycle.
+He also has to make extra effort to manage his working capital cycle.